 Sundowning Syndrome is also known as “late day confusion” and is a common side effect of having Dementia.
 Sometimes a person may become more agitated, aggressive or confused at a specific time in the day.
 This is often referred to as ‘sundowning’.
 People are more likely to experience sundowning if they have in the later stages of dementia, this is more commonly found in found in Vascular, Front temporal and Lewy-body Dementia.

 Too much inactivity during the day can make it harder for your loved one to fall asleep at bedtime.
-To promote a good night’s sleep, help them stay active by carrying out an activity throughout the day.
+To ensure a restful night's sleep, a relative, friend or live-in carer can engage them in activities throughout the day.
 It may also be worth coming up with an activity plan for the week.
 This might help improve and reduce their sundowning symptoms.

-Getting into a routine every day ensures you loved one feels calmer and knows what is happening.
+Establishing a consistent routine every day ensures your loved one, under the care of a relative, friend or live-in carer, feels calmer and more secure.
 Try to avoid making changes to routines as this can cause disruption.
 If you need to make changes, try to adjust their routine gradually and as little as possible, making it as seamless as possible.

 Having a regular intake of nutritious meals and plenty to drink can help reduce the effects of sundowning.
 Try to avoid caffeine or alcohol especially in the evenings as this can increase their agitation and may keep them up at night.